PhDMeiwp/basicTrendline/README.md

 	devtools::install_github("PhDMeiwp/basicTrendline@master", force = TRUE)

-## Changes in version 2.0.5 (2020-11-23)
+## Changes in version 2.0.6 (2022-02-19)

-- divide 'show.Rpvalue' into tow parameters named 'show.Rsquare' and 'show.pvalue'.
+- add 'AICc' to trendline_summary function for small sample size of the data set.

 ---